What You Need to Know

 Whatever your health history, having insurance coverage when you’re at your college or university in Indiana is important, even if you don’t see a doctor too often.
 One serious injury or condition that requires diagnostic tests, for instance, can result in huge fees if you don’t have enough health coverage.

-Why Is Health Insurance Important?
+Why Is Health Insurance in Indiana Important For Students?

 Health insurance protects you from being hit with large medical bills at a time when you’re likely to have little to no income.
 Some Indiana colleges require proof of health insurance for admission, and if you’re uninsured, they may automatically enroll you in their plan.